African trypanosomiasis: Treatment

-First Stage
+First stage

 The treatment for first-stage disease is fexinidazole by mouth or pentamidine by injection for T. b. gambiense.
 Suramin by injection was previously used for T. b. rhodesiense, but fexinidazole has replaced this as the first-line treatment since 2024.

-Second Stage
+Second stage

 Fexinidazole may be used for the second stage of Trypanosoma brucei gambiense, if the disease is not severe.
 Otherwise a regimen involving the combination of nifurtimox and eflornithine, nifurtimox-eflornithine combination treatment, developed by the Drugs for Neglected Diseases initiative and partners, or eflornithine alone appear to be more effective and result in fewer side effects.
 These treatments may replace melarsoprol when available.
 The combination has the benefit of requiring fewer injections of eflornithine.

-Intravenous melarsoprol was previously the standard treatment for second-stage (neurological phase) disease and is effective for both types.
+Intravenous melarsoprol was previously the standard treatment for second-stage (neurological stage) disease and is effective for both types.
 Melarsoprol, which causes death in 5% of people who take it and carries a risk of resistance development, was previously the only treatment for second stage T.b. rhodesiense.
 In 2024, it has been replaced by fexinidazole as the first-line treatment for sleeping sickness caused by T.b. rhodesiense.